leocamello/ReconstructionChallenge/README.md

 ```bash
 $ python main.py example.csv example/
 ```
-example.csv is the file with the cameras information. example/ is the directory where the images specified in the .csv are.
+*example.csv* is the file with the cameras information and *example/* is the directory where the images specified in the .csv are.